Sayan-001/ClumsyGrad/docs/source/quickstart.rst

 Creating Tensors
 ~~~~~~~~~~~~~~~~

+Tensors can be created from lists or NumPy arrays, and you can specify the type of tensor (INPUT or PARAMETER).
+INPUT tensors do not store gradients, while PARAMETER tensors do.

 .. code-block:: python

-   from clumsygrad.tensor import Tensor
-   from clumsygrad.types import TensorType
+   from clumsygrad.tensor import Tensor, TensorType
-   from clumsygrad import random
+   from clumsygrad.random import randn

    # Create a tensor from a list (INPUT type by default)
    x = Tensor([[1.0, 2.0]])